Hi-Van/Hi-Van.github.io/README.md

 <img src="./projects.PNG" width="600"/>

-This page lists off all the current projects I have worked on so far.
+This page lists off all the current projects I had worked on at the time.
 All projects are contained in individual cards, the code for which can be found in the snippet below:
 ```
 <div class="card">
                         <h1>!Picky 🥡 <b>[IN PROGRESS]</b></h1>